FxSchrauber/OLD_Code_for_developing_Lightworks_effects/curves/S/curve12S - in Arbeit.md

-#This document is currently under construction!
+# This document is currently under construction!

 # curve12S
-S-curve with adjustable slope based on tanh.
+- S-curve with adjustable slope based on tanh.
+- Automatic re-scaling of the TANH return values to ensure that the S-curve starts and ends with saturated levels (0 or 1).
 ![](img/curve12S.png)

   ---